Medical Malpractice

 What Types of Damages Can I Recover in a Medical Malpractice Case?

-Damages in medical malpractice claims can include both economic and non-economic types.
+Damages in medical malpractice claims can include economic and non-economic types.
 Economic damages cover tangible losses such as medical bills, rehabilitation costs, and lost wages.
 Non-economic damages account for subjective, non-monetary harm, including pain and suffering and emotional distress.
 The distinction between these categories is vital for accurately calculating potential compensation.

 Can I File a Medical Malpractice Claim on Behalf of a Deceased Family Member?